mikhaildubov/computational-geometry/== Demo ==/VRML terrain construction/README.markdown

 ## VRML Terrain construction

-This demo visualizes the construction of a 3D terrain using the Delaunay triangulation of the point projections onto the two dimensional plane.
+This demo visualizes the construction of a 3D terrain using the Delaunay triangulation of point projections onto the two dimensional plane.
 As the tool of visulatization, <a href="http://www.web3d.org/x3d/specifications/vrml/">VRML</a> is used.

 ## Required software